MStokluska/GraphQL-Tutorial/readme.md

 ![First Query](https://thepracticaldev.s3.amazonaws.com/i/c04ztnuycm9rl0q7pczu.png)

-- Line#2 ``query AnyNameOfQuery`` - in here you simply specify whether you are about to use query or mutation and you are naming your query/mutation.
+- ``query AnyNameOfQuery`` specifies whether you are using a query or a mutation and you are also naming your query/mutation.
-- Line#3 ``tasks{`` this is the name of our query specified in `typeDefs` file:
+- ``tasks{`` is the name of our query specified in our `typeDefs` file:
 ```
 tasks: [Task!]!
 ```
-- Line#4 & 5 specifies what are we interested in.
+- Everything inside the curly braces specifies what are we interested in.
 We have specified in our typeDefs that query task is going to return an array of ``task`` objects.
 - Hit the play button in the middle of the playground and you should get the following response:

 ![First Response](https://thepracticaldev.s3.amazonaws.com/i/nkkd90xqxyfghssgr5ny.png)

 If you type in more than one query or mutation in the left window, play button should give you an option to choose which query/mutation you would like to execute.

 When we execute the query `task` we have access to the full object, but we might only want a certain part of it!
-So in our example above, we have requested only title and description from an array of `tasks`.
-You might think, why would we set a name of our query if we are using the pre-named query from our typeDefs.
-The answer is - we don't have to!
-But imagine you are working on a client and you want to access tasks twice, once where you are only interested in titles, and other time when you are interested in descriptions only!
-Naming queries can be very helpful.
+In our example above, we have requested only title and description from an array of `tasks`.
+You might be thinking why do we set a name for our query if we are using the pre-named query from our typeDefs.
+The answer is that we don't have to, but imagine you are working on a client and you want to access tasks twice.
+The first time you might be only interested in titles, and the second time you are only interested in descriptions.
+In situations like this naming queries can be very helpful.

-- Now, let's add `assignedTo` to our existing query, which is not going to work for now but I would like you to try it anyway to give you a better understanding the duty of the resolvers.
+- Now, let's add `assignedTo` to our existing query, which is not going to work for now but I would like you to try it anyway to give you a better understanding around the duty of the resolvers.

 Add `assignedTo{` and hit `ctrl + space`.
-You should see all the available data that GraphQL can fetch for you, all that information comes from types specified in `typeDefs`.
+You should see all the available types that is specified in `typeDefs` which GraphQL can fetch for you.

 - Let's say we are interested in `firstName` and `lastName` of our users.